 The Changing State of the Asset-Intensive Industry

 As technologies like AI, Analytics and IoT make inroads into the manufacturing industry, asset-intensive companies are reassessing the best maintenance strategies.
 While companies are shifting towards predictive asset maintenance from reactive and planned maintenance (more of a scheduled type of maintenance), companies have often limited predictive maintenance to the critical assets due to high costs and inefficiencies in predictive maintenance solutions.
-With the advent of AI bringing further automation and intelligence, the industry is now reassessing this approach for obvious reasons, such as maximizing uptime, reducing maintenance costs, improving asset performance and ensuring safety.
+With the advent of AI bringing further automation and intelligence, the industry is now reassessing this approach for obvious reasons, such as maximizing uptime, reducing maintenance costs, improving asset performance management and ensuring safety.
 One of such approaches has been asset criticality- where you rank & prioritize various plant assets that you consider critical to avoid unplanned downtime at the plant.

 The Heavy Costs of Downtime